April 28th…“DO YOU HAVE A STORY ABOUT A BIG SURPRISE?”

 In 1965, I had the joyful adventure of taking our “Little Lady” to the local “Faribault County Fair” which was held each Summer in the town of my birth…….Blue Earth, Minnesota.
 With Dad’s coaching, I proudly garnered a First Place Blue Ribbon in my competition of Shetland Class that day.
 It was one of those precious father and son bonding moments, for I knew, without a doubt, that I had greatly pleased my father in my achievement with that lovely little pony of mine.

 Emotions welled up within my father that day that were born from his continued grief over the loss of his own beloved father just two years earlier.
-Dad was so thrilled over my receiving that First Place Blue Ribbon, that his eyes filled with bittersweet tears that crested his eye lids and spilled down those tanned farmer cheeks as his quivering voice, choked with emotion, related the following to me.
+Dad was so thrilled over my receiving that First Place Blue Ribbon, that his eyes filled with bittersweet tears that crested his eye lids and spilled down those tanned farmer cheeks.
+Dad’s quivering voice, choked with emotion, related the following to me.
 “If only Grandpa Ed could’ve been here today to see this special moment of your Blue Ribbon with Little Lady!!!”
-You see, our paternal grandfather, Edwin A. Noorlun, had carried out all of his years of farming with horses and our dear dad, who revered his father, just knew how thrilled his father would’ve been to see a grandson carry on his love of horses into this next generation.
+You see, our paternal grandfather, Edwin A. Noorlun, had lived out all of his years of farming with horses (never a tractor) and our dear dad, who revered his father, just knew how thrilled his father would’ve been to see a grandson carry on his love of horses into this next generation.